 Winter is coming.
-(In comes Game of Thrones music.)
-While you may not have to prepare quite the same way the Starks and Lannisters will, it’s still critical to make sure your home is good to go for the cold.
-Here are a couple suggestions from Chief / Bauer Service Experts Heating & Air Conditioning to get you started.
+(In comes Game of Thrones theme.)
+While you probably won’t have to prepare quite the same way the Starks and Lannisters will, it’s still essential to make sure your home is good to go for the cold.
+Here are a couple suggestions from Chief/Bauer Service Experts to get you started.

 Clear Space Surrounding Air Returns

 You shouldn’t need cold air returns in the cooler months right?
 Wrong.
-Make sure your air returns (the bigger vents) are not restricted and that air can easily flow through them.
+Confirm your air returns (the bigger vents) are not restricted and that air can easily flow through them.
 Your cold air returns are needed to help your furnace run efficiently.

 Upgrade Your Windows

-Windows are a usual way that heat can leak out your home, so think about updating old or inefficient windows to help retain heat inside during the cooler months.
+Windows are a usual way that heat can get out of your home, so think about replacing old or inefficient windows to help retain heat inside during the cooler months.

 Replace Your Home’s Air Filters

-With cold and flu season quickly approaching, you want to be sure you’re doing anything you can to keep your family from falling ill.
-For the sake of your indoor air, make sure you’re replacing your furnace or duct air filter every three months.
+With allergy and cold season quickly approaching, you want to make sure you’re doing anything you can to keep your family from falling ill.
+For the well-being of your indoor air, make sure you’re replacing your furnace or duct air filter every three months.
 This will also help your furnace run more efficiently and save you energy, which means decreasing your heating bills.

 Invest in an Energy-Efficient Heating System